cysouw/diathesis/text/c10_participle.md

 ###      --- [ OBJ > SBJ > ADJ ] --- {.unnumbered}

-### [ ND | pN ] *bekommen/kriegen/erhalten+Partizip* Intransitive dative passive {#sec:participles-intransitive-bekommen-passive}
+### [ ND | pN ] *bekommen+Partizip* Intransitive dative passive {#sec:participles-intransitive-bekommen-passive}

 The *bekommen* dative passive is typically found with verbs with a dative and an accusative argument (see the next [@sec:participles-bekommen-passive]).
 Leirbukt [-@leirbukt1997: 64--67] only finds a single example without an accusative in his corpus, but he lists various examples as presented by other authors.
 Examples with verbs like *helfen* 'to help' are questionable [@next a,b], but are widely attested inside a modal constructions [@next c].
+The light verbs *kriegen* and *erhalten* also occur in the same construction instead of *bekommen*.

 ::: ex
 - Die Ärztin hilft mir.